Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 Evidence Bundle Creation

-Once the solver completes work, createEvidenceBundle() scans the output directory, hashes every artifact, assembles a manifest, and hashes the manifest itself.
+Once the solver completes work, createEvidenceBundle() scans the output directory, hashes every artefact, assembles a manifest, and hashes the manifest itself.
 The manifest is the single source of truth for what the solver produced.

 export async function createEvidenceBundle(